tenzir/tenzir/web/docs/connectors/rabbitmq.md

 it.

 :::note Inverted Flag
-The corresponding RabbitMQ server flag is called `auto-delete`.
-But since this defaults to `true`, you can only specify the inverse via `--no-auto-delete`.
+The corresponding AMQP server flag is called `auto-delete`.
+Since we default to `true` for this flag, you can disable it by specifying `--no-auto-delete`.
 :::

 ### `--no-local` (Loader)